General terms of delivery, service and payment

 The customer is obliged to keep all illustrations, drawings, calculations and other documents and information strictly confidential; They may only be made accessible to third parties with the express written consent of the contractor.
 The secrecy obligation also applies after completion of this contract.
 It expires if and to the extent that the manufacturing knowledge contained in the provided illustrations, drawings, calculations and other documents has become generally known.
 The customer must oblige his employees accordingly.

 6. Prices, packaging, shipping

 6.1 Prices, fees and ancillary costs are calculated according to the written agreements.
 If these are not met, the Contractor shall be entitled to charge the list prices of the current price list of the Contractor’s specific hourly rates applicable on the day of rendering of the service.
 In the absence of specific prices for the relevant service, the market price is agreed.
 The prices and fees do not include travel costs, travel expenses, packaging costs, freight costs and insurance.
 These costs will be charged to the customer separately and in accordance with the principles set out in section 6.2.
 All prices and fees are ex works excluding packaging plus applicable VAT.
 If an accelerated or other non-standard mode of transport takes place at the request of the customer, the latter shall bear the additional costs arising therefrom.

 6.2 Shipping is at the risk of the customer.
 The risk of accidental loss and accidental deterioration passes to the customer upon delivery to the forwarder, at the latest when leaving the factory.
-If the shipment is delayed for reasons for which the contractor is not responsible, the transfer of risk takes place with the notification of
+If the shipment is delayed for reasons for which the contractor is not responsible, the transfer of risk takes place with the notification of readiness for dispatch.

 6.3 The choice of the appropriate and appropriate means of transport and the method of dispatch shall be the responsibility of the contractor.